 You will always be the best judge of the therapist based on your experience; no organisation should be seen as a guarantee of your safety, always be aware and take responsibility for your safety first.
 If Doctors can steel kill and generally do bad things to patients in their care, it can show that the regulatory body they belonged to was no guarantee of good behaviour, and neither should you.

-It matters not if people are police doctor’s firemen, therapists or lawyers because they are just people, the same as you and me, and everyone else, they may be good and bad, or were once good and are now not so good, people do occasionally change for the worst over time.
+It matters not if people are police doctor’s firemen, therapists or lawyers because just like me, they are just people, the same as you, and everyone else, they may be good and bad, or were once good and are now not so good, unfortunately, people do occasionally change for the worst over time.

 If something about the therapist feels wrong, or the therapist makes you feel uncomfortable.
 Even if they seem to be a good choice on paper, change the therapist immediately.
 Why wait.
 If the therapist says or does anything that makes you suspicious, find a new one, you do not need to say why.